moorepants/learn-multibody-dynamics/configuration.rst

 General Holonomic Constraints
 =============================

-If you consider the points :math:`P_1,P_2,\ldots,P_v` as unconstrained in Euclidean space, then we would need :math:`3v` constraint equations to fully constrain all of the points.
-For our four points in the four-bar linkage we would need 12 constraints to lock all the points in place.
-The figure below will be used to illustrate the general idea of constraining configuration.
+If you consider a set of :math:`v` points, :math:`P_1,P_2,\ldots,P_v` that can move unconstrained in Euclidean 3D space, then one would need :math:`3v` constraint equations to fix the point (fully constrain the motion) in that Euclidean space.
+For the four points in the four-bar linkage, we would then need :math:`3(4)=12` constraints to lock all the points fully in place.
+The figure below will be used to illustrate the general idea of constraining the configuration of the four bar linkage.

 .. _configuration-constraints:
 .. figure:: figures/configuration-constraints.svg
    :align: center
    :width: 400px

+   a) Four points in 3D space, b) four points constrained to 2D space, c) points are fixed to adjacent points by a fixed length, d) the first point is fixed at :math:`O` in two dimensions, e) the fourth point is fixed in the :math:`y` coordinate relative to :math:`O`.

-Starting with a), there are the four points in 3D Euclidean space fully unconstrained.
+Starting with a), there are the four points in 3D Euclidean space that are free to move.
 Moving to b), each of the four points can be then constrained to be in a plane with:

 .. math::
    :label: planar-constraints